Rewarding the curiosity of the playful. Revealing the hidden moments of joy between digital things and the real world

 A wide-reaching development programme exploring the use of networked, interactive and creative technologies by artists.
 Includes: the RS Fellowships, an artist development and mentoring scheme; the RS Symposium, a sector-focussed day of sharing best practice hosted by Warwick Arts Centre; and the RS microFestival, a public celebration of arts and technology in Coventry City Centre.

 When we play together, we belong together.
 A series of projects exploring how a playful approach to creative technologies in public space might drive new conversations around democracy and citizenship in the 21st century.
-Current incarnation as Coventry City of Culture Bid Digital Artists in Residence with additional support from Arts Council England.
+Most recent incarnation for Coventry City of Culture Trust won ‘Innovation in Arts & Culture’ at the WM Tech Awards 2018.

 Recent updates from the blog